Medieval India: The Rise of Empires, Dynasties, and Culture

 Legacy of the Medieval Period

-The legacy of the medieval history period continues today, and many of the beautiful monuments and art pieces seen are a major contribution of our leaders and rulers.
+The legacy of the medieval Indian history period continues today, and many of the beautiful monuments and art pieces seen are a major contribution of our leaders and rulers.
 Hinduism flourished all over the country during the medieval era.
 The status of women also changed significantly in society.
 Women candidates were seen taking part in government decisions and participated in various art forms.
 Also, Medieval Indian history contributed largely to the development of Modern India with an increase in the appearance of European traders along the coasts of India.

 Conclusion